 NSDictionary objects.
 The key is an attribute name, represented by an identifier (an

 NSFontAttributeName.
 Figure 5-1 shows an attributed string with an attribute dictionary applied to a range within the string.

 Conceptually, each character in an attributed string has an associated dictionary of attributes.
 Typically, however, an attribute dictionary applies to a longer range of characters.
 The

 NSAttributedString class provides methods that take a character index and return the associated attribute dictionary and the range to which its attribute values apply.
-See Accessing Attributes in Attributed String Programming Guide for more information about using these methods.
+See Accessing Attributes for more information about using these methods.